 Participants

-Lucy Kimbell and Nina Pope, tutors in Interaction Design at the RCA
+Designers - RCA Lucy Kimbell and Nina Pope, tutors in Interaction Design at the RCA

-+ MA Interaction design student
++ MA Interaction design students

 Sociologists - UniS and Goldsmiths